-- Contains = compares if the the validation image is contained in the actual image found during the test.
+- Contains: determines whether the validation image is contained in the actual image found during the test.

-- Compare = compares if the validation image and the actual image found during the test are the same.
+- Compare: determines whether the validation image and the actual image found during the test are the same.

 Once you’ve finished the validation action, Ranorex automatically continues recording.
-The next step is to finalize and end the test recording.
+The next step is to end the test recording.

 In the Recorder control center, click Stop to end the recording.

-Once you’ve stopped recording, you’ll be returned to Ranorex Studio.
-You’ll see the actions table with 5 recorded actions.
-Action #4 is the validation action.
+After recording stops, you are returned to Ranorex Studio.
+You’ll see the actions table with three recorded actions.
+Action #3 is the validation action.

 Recording result of image-based validation example